| SSS Online Interview with Dr. Robert Fontana

 Another company using conventional spread spectrum also participated, but they could not achieve

+the type of resolution achievable with our UWB system.
 Q. Do you think UWB will be widely used for high speed data?
+A. There are definite issues with using UWB for very high speed data.

 For instance, since the receive bandwidth is high, KTB (Boltzman's Constant, times temperature,